eugenielai/eugenielai.github.io/posts/dssg.md

 ## How the Tool Helps

 Now let's walk you through a simplified process for a city planner to place a new charging site using our visualizer.
+We consider three criteria to pick a good candidate location:
+1. The number of EV in the area.
+2. The mid-day traffic flow to the area.
+3. The existing charging stations in the area.

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/SA3zjy2MsxI/0.jpg)](https://youtu.be/SA3zjy2MsxI)

-## Impact
+## Impact & Takeaways

 In September 2019, the city used our visualizer to choose 20 sites for curbside chargers for a federal funding proposal.
 The tool is currently still being maintained by us with fundings from the city.